CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 - Changed the MITRE content to weight the values around severity.
 - Added "Search - Acquire Host Details" to the dashboards and interactions.
 - Added "Audit - Falcon UI Audit Logs" to monitor your Falcon audit logs from FLTR.
-- Changed most of the timeChart functions in dashboards to use "step after".
+- Fixed a typo in the Linux health dashboard.

 Version 1.3.6
 - Enabled "Require user input before searching" for most of the dashboards.
 You can use `*` as an input if needed.